 Toby Martin had over 20 years experience in oceanographic research technical support before coming to work with us in 2015.
 He specializes in instrumentation, networking, and computer systems.
 He works with all ships, but has primary responsibility for our work with the NOAA fleet.

 Thomas Roc has a Ph.D. in Marine Renewable Energy from the University of Plymouth, U.K., and has worked on tidal energy resource modeling in commercial and academic settings.
 He likes to work on open source solutions for scientific computing and big data analytics.
-Having joined our group in 2017, he works on Python development, data processing, and monitoring our installed systems.
+Having joined our group in 2017, he worked on Python development, data processing, and monitoring our installed systems.
+He left in 2020 to pursue opportunities in his native France.